People Have Always Pooled Together. It Never Lasted.

 The circle works when everyone in it does their part.
 That means you too.

-• Pick the right company.
+- Pick the right company.
 Not all carriers are the same.
-Financial strength ratings, claims history, and underwriting guidelines differ.
+Financial strength ratings from services like AM Best measure whether a carrier can actually pay what it promises decades from now.
+Claims history and underwriting guidelines also differ.
 The cheapest policy is not always the right policy.

 Common Questions.